matrix-org/matrix.org/implementation-guides/README.md

 create a new page edit `SUMMARY.md` pointing to the new markdown file (you can also run `mdbook build` after adding new pages to `SUMMARY.md` and the files will be created for you).

+The folder `theme/` includes the templates and resources used to build the books.